GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/shared/wrf_scaling_workspace.rst

             - intel-mpi
             - wrfv4

-The above configuration will execute 3 experiments, comprising a basic scaling study on three different sets of nodes.
+The above configuration will execute 2 experiments, comprising a basic scaling study on 2 different sets of nodes.
 This is primarily defined by the use of vector experiments, which are documented in the :ref:`vector logic<ramble-vector-logic>` portion of the workspace configuration file documentation..
 Vector experiments were also introduced in the :ref:`vector and